peterukk/ConvectiveIndices.jl/README.md

   [1] Ukkonen and Mäkelä (2018): Evaluation of machine learning classifiers for predicting deep convection, JAMES.
 ```

-The code is computationally efficient yet simple and easy to modify thanks to Julias language design.
+The code is relatively fast yet easy to read and modify thanks to Julias language design.
 Processing 6.2 million reanalysis pseudosoundings on an 8-core CPU:

 ```